This article has links to products and services we love, which we may make commission from.

 Today, you embark on an exploration journey through Glen Affric, one of the most majestic glens in Scotland.

-It is a chance to soak in the extraordinary Scottish Highland scenery and see a few of the over 30,000 lochs Scotland boasts as you go to Fort William.
+As you go to Fort William, it is a chance to soak in the extraordinary Scottish Highland scenery and see a few of the over 30,000 lochs Scotland boasts.

 Your overnight stay is in this lovely Highland town, where you will find much to explore.